BEACH CITY SPORTS “GOLDEN RULES”:

 - Substitutions – If a team has at least 6 players from their roster (min 1 female from roster), that team is not required to forfeit.
 The League does not allow substitutions of non roster players in any game.
 However, Team Captains of the opposing team may override this rule and allow subs for the other team.

-- Substitutions (part 3) There are absolutely no substitutions in the playoff.
+- Substitutions (part 2) There are absolutely no substitutions in the playoff.
 Only roster players are allowed to play.
 Any team caught breaking this rule will forfeit the game.
+The league retains the right to override this rule should it choose to.

 Summary of Penalties & Enforcement